Tin Ping Estate: Demographics

 According to the 2016 by-census, Tin Ping Estate had a population of 17,625.
 The median age was 51.6 and the majority of residents (99.1 per cent) were of Chinese ethnicity.
 The average household size was 2.9 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$24,170.

 Politics

 For the 2019 District Council election, the estate fell within two constituencies.
 Most of the estate is located in the Tin Ping West constituency, which is represented by Kwok Long-fung, while the remainder of the estate and On Shing Court fall within the Tin Ping East constituency, which was formerly represented by Lau Ki-fung until July 2021.

-Covid Pandemic
+COVID-19 pandemic

 Tin Hee House of Tin Ping Estate was placed under lockdown on 23 February, 2022.